isabella232/experience-manager-guides-learn.en/help/courses/course-2/overview.md

 description: Output Generation with [!DNL Adobe Experience Manager Guides]
 exl-id: 3786dc47-e006-4059-ba8f-4dc66dbbcf71
 ---
-# Overview
+# Output generation overview

-In this course, you will learn to do the following:
+In this set of tutorials, you will learn to do the following:

 - [Understand the Map Dashboard](./introduction-to-the-map-dashboard.md)
 - [Work with Reports](./working-with-reports.md)